Arthur William Savage

-Arthur William Savage (May 19, 1857 – September 22, 1938), was a British businessman, inventor, and explorer.
+Arthur William Savage (May 19, 1857 – September 22, 1938), was a Jamaican-British businessman, inventor, and explorer.
 He is most famous for inventing the Savage Model 99 lever-action rifle, which remained in production for over 100 years, and founding Savage Arms.
 However, his most lasting and valuable inventions may be radial tires, and it has been argued, the modern detachable box magazine used in almost all modern military firearms.
 He also invented an early torpedo and built and raced cars.

 Early life

 He was born in Kingston, Jamaica, British West Indies.
 His father was Welsh, a special commissioner to the West Indies, charged with setting up an educational system for the slaves emancipated in 1834.

 Travels

 In the late 1880s he took his family to Australia, homesteading in a covered wagon.
 He came to own what was then the largest cattle ranch in Australia.
 Eleven years later he sold it and bought a coffee plantation in Jamaica.
 In 1892 he moved to Utica, New York, and hired himself to a railroad, the Utica Belt Line Street Railroad (See List of New York railroads).
 He also got part-time work at a gun factory, the Utica Hammer Magazine Company.